rishabhgoel0213/rishabhgoel0213/README.md

 - **ResearchTree**
-  A framework for systematically exploring and improving codebases through structured multi-agent search and experimentation.
+  A framework for systematically exploring and improving AI research ideas through structured search and experimentation.

 - **TrackerOnlyEmu**
   Tools for emulating tracker responses at the CERN LHC.
 I worked on bootstrapping uncertainty for the L0 Hadron trigger emulation.